dotpep/social-media-api/README.md

 ## Features

+Endpoints:

+- You can create and login/auth with new user
+- You can create, update, delete and retrieve posts
+- You can vote on posts that you liked

+---

+- API and docs with FastAPI
+- Data Validation with Pydantic
+- Authentication with OAuth2 JWT Token
+- PostgreSQL as Database
+- SQLAlchemy as ORM
+- Alembic as Migration tool and for SQLAlchemy
+- Contenirezed with Docker
+- Deployed to cloud hosting on DigitalOcean DROPLETS
+- Server setup on VPS Ubuntu VM
+- Nginx and Gunicorn on Server
+- Production featured
+- Tesing API with PyTest
+- Additional API documentation with Insomnia testing/client http tool and .json file of collections

 ## TO DO

-- [x] CRUD Operations
+- [x] CRUD Operations and Routes/Endpoints
 - [x] Authentication with OAuth2 JWT Token
 - [x] Validation with Pydantic
 - [x] Alembic Migrations
-- [x] Documentation with Auto generated FastAPI docs and with API testing collection .json file using Insomnia
+- [x] Documentation with Auto generated FastAPI docs and with API testing/client tool collection .json file using Insomnia
-- [ ] Testing with PyTest, UnitTest
+- [x] Testing with PyTest, UnitTest
+    - [ ] 1.
+Restructure and Refactor tests
 - [x] Deployment on Cloud VPS or Hosting
 - [x] Conteinerize with Docker & Docker compose
 - [x] Configure Nginx and Uvicorn ASGI, Gunicorn workers
-- [ ] GitHub action, CI/CD and Pipeline
+- [ ] GitHub action, CI/CD Pipeline
-- [ ] Apply SOLID principles (Restructure project), Best practices and Common patterns for Backend/API
+- [ ] Apply SOLID principles, Best practices and Common patterns for Backend/API
+    - [ ] Restructure project
+- [ ] Continue project, add new features, ideas like logging etc.

 ## How to run locally